Bernie Sanders Campaign Defends Decision To Highlight Joe Rogan Endorsement

-The Bernie Sanders campaign waded into controversy when it spotlighted Joe Rogan‘s endorsement of the Vermont Sen., which led to both support and criticism.
+The Bernie Sanders campaign waded into controversy when it spotlighted Joe Rogan‘s likely endorsement of the Vermont Sen., which led to both support and criticism.
 Not long after, the Sanders campaign released a response addressing the controversy, Fox News reported.

 “The goal of our campaign is to build a multi-racial, multi-generational movement that is large enough to defeat Donald Trump and the powerful special interests whose greed and corruption is the root cause of the outrageous inequality in America,” Sanders’ national press secretary Briahna Joy Gray said in a statement shared with various news outlets.